PensionBee Community Involvement Policy

 Our school partnerships support our aim to promote a financial services sector where anyone can succeed, regardless of their background or personal characteristics, and a world where everyone can understand their finances and have basic financial literacy.

-At PensionBee we have - and seek to maintain - complete gender parity across our business, our Executive Team, and our Board.
-We are also very proud that c.41% of our colleagues self-identify as coming from a minority ethnic group (as of 2021), something remarkable in financial services.
+At PensionBee we have - and seek to maintain - gender parity across our business, our Executive Team, and our Board.
+We are also very proud that more than 40% of our colleagues self-identify as coming from a minority ethnic group (as of 2022), something remarkable in financial services.
 As part of our mission to make pensions simple and engaging we seek to maintain a socially inclusive workplace that not only reflects the rich diversity of the UK population but is also a welcoming place for historically underrepresented groups in the pensions and financial services sector.

 Through engaging with Charters and national campaigns focused on social inclusion, we’ve learned of the importance of exposure to employers and professionals for school students, particularly schools with large numbers of pupils with characteristics that are not currently well represented in the financial services and technology industries, such as children on free school meals who are from socio-economically disadvantaged backgrounds, minority ethnic pupils, and students with disabilities.

 We work with other local inner London schools in various ways, such as inviting students in for targeted work experience placements, CV writing and mock interview sessions, and providing support for students for whom English is a second language.
 Schools that we’ve worked with in 2022 include Our Lady’s Catholic High School in Hackney and Central Foundation Boys School.
 We develop all of our programs with the schools based on the needs of their students.
-Our interactions with students have raised our own awareness of their appetite for financial literacy education, and we’re now working with two local schools, Skinner’s Academy and Langdon Park, on bringing this to their students.
+Our interactions with students have raised our own awareness of their appetite for financial literacy education.

 Volunteering